ikt32/scripts-updates/faq.md

 A combination of the unsigned executable, network communication, system profiling and encryption may trigger some anti-virus software.

+### Q: The scripts claim they're not activated!

+A: Make sure to have run the [License Generator](licgen-readme), which you obtain through Patreon, and be logged into Patreon when the browser opens to authorize the license generator to check if you can use it.

+The license generator indicates if it was successful or if anything failed.

 ## Compatibility

 ### Q: Do the latest versions of your scripts on Patreon work with the latest game update?